-Cook for about 30 to 45 minutes, rotating often, over indirect heat, until the potatoes are fork-tender and the steak temps at 135 degrees F. This prevents the bottoms of the each from burning and to ensure even cooking.
+Cook for about 30 to 45 minutes, rotating often, over indirect heat, until the potatoes are fork-tender and the steak temps at 135 degrees F. This prevents the bottoms of each from burning and ensures even cooking.

+If you are wondering if these foil packets can be cooked in the oven, the answer is yes!
+No campfire available?
+No problem.
+Just use a conventional oven.
 Follow the instructions for prep and wrapping them in the foil.
-Place them on a baking sheet and cook the packets at 350 degrees for about 35 minutes, or until the potatoes are fork-tender.
+Place them on a baking sheet and cook the packets at 350 degrees for about 35 minutes, or until the potatoes are fork tender.

 Garlic Steak and Potato Foil Hobo Packs

 - 1 lbs Idaho Dutch Yellow potatoes cut into equal portions, halved or quartered

 - 4 tbsp cooking oil

 - 1 tsp Paprika